hail2u/html-best-practices/README.md

 ### Provide fallback content for `audio` or `video` element

-Fallback content is needed for newly introduced elements in HTML5.
+Fallback content is needed for newly introduced elements in HTML.

 Bad: